foundweekends/giter8/docs/03/b.md

     project/default.properties
     TodaysMenu.html

-You can still use sbt's interactive mode to test the template.
+You can still use sbt's shell to test the template.
 The lower level `g8` action will apply default field values to the template and write it to the same `target/g8` directory.